Tuesday, December 23, 2025

 J.O.B.
 Job

-It starts out by telling is about a man called Job and just how blessed he is.
+This unique story begins by telling us about Job the family man, and just how blessed he was.

 In fact, and I quote, “He was the greatest man among the people of the East”.

-It is event thought that maybe this story predates even the books and accounts of Moses.
+It is even thought that maybe this story predates even the books and accounts of Moses.

 But back to the story and why it has made me think so much about it in the last year.